microsoft/vscode-iot-workbench/docs/esp32/m5stack-email-receiver.md

 Please take a note of the Function App name and IoT Hub device name you created.
 It will be used in the next section.

 ## Modify code for Azure Functions
-Open **esp32-state\run.csx** and modify the following line with the device name you provisioned in previous step:
+Open **email-receiver\run.csx** and modify the following line with the device name you provisioned in previous step:
 ```cpp
 static string deviceName = "";
 ```